 For businesses with multistate activity, it is vital to understand how contact with other states can trigger tax obligations.

 The bottom line, states will continue to aggressively look for ways to expand their taxing authority.
-Don’t be caught off-guard, watch our on-demand webinar, The High Price of Exposure: What You Don’t Know About State and Local Tax, where we discuss nexus and other state and local tax issues that can impact your business.
+Don’t be caught off-guard, join us for our next webinar, as we discuss The “Other” State Taxes that can impact your business.